The simple 7 step plan for a winning workplace wellbeing strategy

 Workplace wellbeing needs to cover all of these elements.
 It should look at the whole person and the whole business.
-When these elements are working in harmony across the 5 domains of wellbeing individuals, teams and organisations will perform at their best.
+When these elements are working in harmony across the 8 domains and 5 dimensions, individuals, teams and organisations will perform at their best.

 For a fuller explanation of the benefits of clearly defining wellbeing in your workplace and how it links with engagement, culture and your brand read this article.

 Step 2: Determining your current situation